 Flat iron steak is cut from the chuck shoulder blade area of the steer, and it gets its name from the shape of the steak - which resembles an old-fashioned flat iron.

 While this area of the steer is known for being tough and chewy, flat iron is actually a very tender steak.
-The steak is sliced in a certain way to cut through the connective tissue and is said to be the second most tender cut.
+The steak is sliced in a certain way to cut through the tough connective tissue and is said to be the second most tender cut.

 Essentially, flat iron steak is a great value cut that delivers flavor at an affordable price!